|

 5. Use Potatoes as Natural Thickeners:

 • Allow the soup to simmer for an extended period, which lets the starch from the potatoes naturally thicken the broth.
-Mash some of the potatoes against the side of the pot to enhance the thickening effect.
+Mash some of the potatoes against the pot’s side to enhance the thickening effect.

 6. Add Roux: